bainchild/louvre/README.md

-Running love2d inside of lovr for the purposes of screens and porting. fully_lua is a lua implementation that's quite slow because it copies the pixels in lua.
+Running love2d inside of lovr for the purposes of screens and porting.
+fully_lua is a lua implementation that's quite slow because it copies the pixels in lua.
+(it also leaves the window open because there's no c++ workaround to make canvases work without a window or use the lovr window)